krishna22-ops/learning_notes/README.md

 ## Took a break for a week and now back to studying
 - I took a week-long break and now I’m back to studying.
 During this time, I realized it might be more practical to begin with Data Engineering rather than aiming directly for a Data Scientist role for my first internship.
 So, I’ve decided to focus on learning the tools and skills necessary to become a data engineer.
+- After browsing the internet for hours, I decided to:
+   - Start learning Data Engineering basics focusing on ETL concepts.
+   - Created a 4-task learning plan covering ETL, pipelines, cloud basics, and a mini project in Notion.
+   - Compiled useful resources and made a PDF study guide.
+   - Planning to tackle tasks step-by-step, focusing on quality over speed.